suryarajidev/vocabulary-practice/README.md

 #1 how do you know that suryaloves67 is from me???
 It's clearly not
 #2: I think we should shift into UI improvement because everything looks a little messy.
 Also are we publishing the app?

+SURYA: What do you mean publishing the app?
+How would we do that?
+I'm new to this whole concept.
+Also, I do agree that it is pretty messy, especially on mobile.
+We should fix that.
+Nila also suggested adding unlockable games, but I feel like we already have a lot.

+Last question: Do you know how to change a user's username from supabase?